naveen521kk/sxcu/CONTRIBUTING.md

 # Contributing

+Please open an new issue for feature requests and mark your interest on any issue open before working on it.

 ### Development Environment
 #### Poetry
 This project uses [Poetry](https://python-poetry.org/docs/) for management.
 You need to have `poetry` installed and